 Smart Artifact Discovery Guide¶

-This guide explains how to use SkillMeat's Smart Import & Discovery feature to find and import artifacts from your local projects and directories.
+This guide explains how to use SkillMeat's Smart Import & Discovery feature to find and import artifacts from your local projects, directories, and external sources.

 Table of Contents¶